White Tooth Fillings: A Procedure Overview

 - Drink tap instead of bottled water: Public water sources contain fluoride, which helps to protect tooth enamel from plaque buildup.

-First, your Dr. Hauser will numb the area around the tooth that needs to be filled; this includes the teeth, tongue, gums and the surrounding skin.
-He will then put a jelly-like substance on the affected area in order to begin the numbing process.
+First, your Dr. Hauser or Dr. Phillipe will numb the area around the tooth that needs to be filled; this includes the teeth, gums, and the surrounding skin.
+They will then put a jelly-like substance on the affected area in order to begin the numbing process.
 An anesthetic will then be added to complete this process.

-The decay in the tooth will then be drilled out and replaced with a tooth filling.
+The decay in the tooth will then be removed using dental devices and replaced with a tooth filling.

 There are Different Types of Fillings

 Fillings are created from several different types of materials.
-It’s recommended to speak with Dr. Hauser about which material will be best for you.
+It’s recommended to speak with Dr. Hauser or Dr. Phillipe about which material will be best for you.

 Available tooth filling options include:

 - Amalgam: A mixture of tin, silver, mercury and other metals.
-Dr. Hauser does not use amalgam on patients, but other dentists might use this material.
+Dr. Phillipe and Dr. Hauser do not use amalgam on patients, but other dentists might use this material.

 - Composite resins: Tooth-colored fillings.
 These may be used more so on the front teeth because this is where appearance counts.
 Composite resin is easy for dentists to apply, and it is less expensive than gold fillings.